JWT Debugger

-Decode, verify, and inspect JSON Web Tokens entirely offline — no website, no network call.
+Decode, encode, verify, and inspect JSON Web Tokens entirely offline — no website, no network call.

 Testnizer splits the token on the two . delimiters and decodes each part